 Sports Medicine and Exercise Science in Video is a large collection of streaming videos covering the topics of fitness and health assessment, disease management, injury treatment, nutrition, medical fitness, sport science, work-site wellness, exercise adherence, and more.

-SRDS is the leading provider of media rates (ad prices) and related data for advertisers.
-It lists advertising rates, editorial or programming content, circulation and other basic information (e.g. how many years in business and the name of the owner) for a broad range of media selling advertising space, including consumer magazine media, business publication media, local media by DMA, newspaper media, radio media, and TV & cable media.
+Provides media rates (ad prices) and related data for advertisers.
+Topics include: advertising rates, editorial or programming content, circulation and other basic information (e.g. how many years in business and the name of the owner).
+Information intended for different types of media, including consumer magazine media, business publication media, local media by DMA, newspaper media, radio media, and TV & cable media.
 SRDS also contains selected demographic and market information for metropolitan areas and counties.

 STAT!Ref® is an online healthcare reference that integrates core titles with evidence-based resources and innovative tools.